Prostate Cancer Awareness Month

-In the USA, over 160,000 men are diagnosed with prostate cancer each year, and about 30,000 die from it.
+In the USA, almost 250,000 men are diagnosed with prostate cancer each year, and about 34,000 will die from it this year.
 Early detection is the key to successful treatment.
 This awareness period, and the organizations and associations that support it, are responsible for saving an untold number of men’s lives by encouraging them to have a discussion with their healthcare provider about prostate cancer and early detection.

 Prostate Cancer – How Does Your State Rank

 Top 10 States Where Prostate Cancer Incidence Is The Highest

 Top 10 States Where Prostate Cancer Deaths Are The Highest

 Prostate Cancer Rates – Click Here to See Every State Ranked

 Prostate Cancer Incidence – Click Here to See the Top 20 Countries

 Resources and additional information about prostate cancer:

 The leading center of prostate cancer research and information.

 Centers for Disease Control and Prevention, Division of Cancer Prevention and Control (CDC)